LChelkowski/sbc-internal-bot/club_faq.md

 A: Direct them to the Ops team or the website.

 **Q: Should members post about recruitment on social media?**
-A: Yes, make sure to repost on your instagram stories all information from the official SBC account.
+A: Yes, repost info from the official SBC account.

 **Q: Can members share internal timelines externally?**
 A: No — share only what is public-facing.